FAQs

 How Much Does It Cost to File a Trademark Application?

-Filing Fee: 52,000 KRW (based on 10 designated goods)
+Filing fee: 52,000 KRW, based on up to 10 designated goods.

-Registration Fee: 201,000 KRW
+Registration fee: 201,000 KRW.

 What is the Validity Period of a Trademark?